rpreiner/tam/README.md

 Initially the D3 force layout can be interactively modified by picking and pulling individual nodes and by using the force strength controls in the menu.

-Use the 'E' key to freeze the current force layout and compute the underlying TAM.
-Use the 'E' key again to unfreeze and re-energize the layout simulation.
+Use the 'F' key or the menu switch to freeze the current force layout and compute the underlying TAM.
+Use the 'F' key again to unfreeze and re-energize the layout simulation.
 While freezed, individual nodes can still be repositioned by picking and pulling with the mouse.

-Use the 'I' key or the menu switch to activate contour hilighting on mouse-over.
+Use the 'H' key or the menu switch to activate contour hilighting on mouse-over.

 Use the mousewheel to zoom in or zoom out and click-and-drag to pan the viewport.